Texas Hospital Liens

 Notice of Lien

-Hospital Lien Doesn’t Apply to Wrongful Death Claims But Does Apply to Survival Claims
+Does Hospital Lien Apply to Wrongful Death Claims

 Hospital liens don’t apply to wrongful death claims.
 However, most wrongful death claims also include a claim for “survival.”
 Survival claims seek compensation for the pain and mental anguish a person may have suffered after the accident but before dying.
 We recommend contacting a lawyer if you have such a claim for a family member or loved one.